Andy Vesey: Awards

 In October 2016, the Climate Alliance recognised Vesey as its Business Leader of the Year, citing his role in launching “numerous initiatives to transition towards a carbon constrained future”.
 In the same year, he was named at number 11 in the Australian Financial Review’s 2016 Corporate Power List.

 In December 2017, Vesey was named CEO of the Year at the S&P Global Platts Global Energy Awards.
 He was recognised by the judges as "progressive, enlightened and hard-charging", and praised for moving AGL away from coal to a diverse portfolio of renewables.
 In the same month Vesey was named by The Australian Financial Review as one of its Business People of the Year, having “managed to move the country’s biggest greenhouse gas emitter forward along what he sees as an inevitable path of carbon reduction”.
-The AFR also described Vesey as “one of the most prominent business leaders to speak out on diversity, equality and violence against women”.